Résumé

 Internet Project Manager (7/1998–9/1999)

-Led Web development and support within the Australiasian region, working with management to develop a Intranet and Internet business plan.
-Also deployed and maintained enterprise firewall systems for Internet and extranet access.
+Also responsible for Web development and support within the Australiasian region, working with management to develop a Intranet and Internet business plan.
+This included deploying and maintaining enterprise firewall systems for Internet and extranet access.

 connect.com.au